 Upcoming projects for 2020 include a new work commissioned by Candoco/London, performing Big Dance Theater’s adaptation of Anne Carson’s Antigonik (playing the titular role), and a European tour of Deborah Hay’s new work Animals on the Beach. ____________________________________________________________

-Durning has received numerous awards and residencies in support of her work, including a New York Foundation for the Arts award and the Alpert Award for Choreography.
-She was recently nominated for the US Artist Fellowship.
-Within the past two years, she was a Movement Research Artist in Residence, a Gibney Dance Dance in Process Resident, and a recipient of a space grant through Brooklyn Arts Exchange, all in support of her practice of nonstop moving.
+Durning has received numerous awards and residencies in support of her work, including two New York Foundation for the Arts award and the Alpert Award for Choreography.
+She was nominated for the US Artist Fellowship and an Anonymous was a Woman grant.
+Between 2014 and 2016, she was a Movement Research Artist in Residence, a Gibney Dance Dance in Process Resident, and a recipient of a space grant through Brooklyn Arts Exchange, all in support of her practice nonstopping.

 Photo of Jeanine Durning by Snorri Sturluson.

 Front page photo of dark matter, selfish portrait by Chris Cameron.